nikitavoloboev/privacy-respecting/readme.md

 For reasons why you may want to care about this, you can read [this article](https://medium.com/@NikitaVoloboev/like-a-dog-on-a-leash-c0cdb8839079).

-The list is separated into topics and each service or software states shows support for why you may want to stop using or alternatively start using their service.
+The list is separated into topics and each service or software stated gives support for why you may want to stop using the service.
+As well as show alternatives to these services and why you may want to switch to them.

 <h2 align="center">Search Engines 🔎</h2>